FLASH SALES: discover new special offers every week!

 Where to Plant Valerian or Centranthus

-Hardy down to -20°C, resistant to summer drought and sea spray, Valerian adapts to all types of climates.
-Undemanding in terms of soil type, it is a frugal plant that thrives in difficult conditions.
+Hardy down to -20°C, drought-resistant in summer and tolerant of sea spray, Valerian adapts to all types of climates.
+Undemanding in terms of soil type, it is a frugal plant that thrives in challenging conditions.
 It grows naturally in poor, dry, and sunny soils.
 Although it can tolerate any well-drained soil, it prefers dry, light, stony, even calcareous and low-fertility soils.
-Provide it with full sun exposure or light shade: it sometimes tends to lean over in search of light.
+Provide it with full sun or slightly shaded exposure: it sometimes tends to lean to seek out light.

-With its rustic and warm silhouette, Valerian adds charm to soft, cottage-style gardens, where it self-seeds spontaneously among trees and bushes.
+With its rustic and warm silhouette, Valerian adds charm to informal, cottage-style gardens, where it self-seeds spontaneously among trees and bushes.

-It stands out in Mediterranean gardens, in a dry or gravel garden, in borders, on slopes, in dry rockeries, and in perennial beds scorched by the sun, always bringing a sense of lightness to summer scenes.
+It stands out in Mediterranean gardens, in dry or gravel gardens, in borders, on slopes, in dry rockeries, and in perennial beds scorched by the sun, always bringing a sense of lightness to summer scenes.

-Common valerian will find its place by ponds, in shaded undergrowth or in a bed or cool rockery.
+Common valerian will find its place by ponds, in shaded woodlands, or in a bed or cool rockery.

 Melliferous to the core, valerian flowers are useful in the vegetable garden.